loguilhem/tempo/README.md

 Feel free to contribute with debug or new features.

 If you want to improve UI and/or UX, you are also welcomed in the project.

-Our V1.0 "project management" was a little "borderlined" and in french.
-We will work only in english in the future to allow non french speaker to work with us.